Restream/reindexer/readme.md

 In case of critical errors `Chan()` will be closed automatically.
 New stream must be created to renew events subscription in this case.

 To configure subscription `EventsStreamOptions`-object should be used.
 It is possible to subscribe for the specific operations types and namespaces.
 There are predefined events collections in [streamopts.go](#events/streamopts.go), but any required types may also be specified via `WithEvents`-option.
-With default options events stream will recieve all the events from all the namespaces (except `#config`-namespace).
+With default options events stream will receive all the events from all the namespaces (except `#config`-namespace).

 `EventsStreamOptions` also allow to configure events contents: LSN, database name, timestamps, etc. Currently events do not contain related documents' JSON/CJSON.